omh02033/omh02033/README.md

 <div align="center"><img src="https://user-images.githubusercontent.com/59903612/232705736-4c42b5bf-3179-474d-af95-6a41c1924655.png" width="250" /></div>

-Hello, I am Oh Myung-hoon, a 3rd grade at Digital Media High School in Korea.
+Hello, I am Oh Myung-hoon, a 20th at Digital Media High School in Korea.

 I'm a web full stack developer who does his best to provide the most comfortable service.
 These days, I am studying to provide services not only on the web but also on mobile.